LibCrowds/old-docs/technical_docs.md

 ## Logging

-Errors are logged using [Sentry](https://sentry.io/libcrowds/) and emailed to crowdsourcing@bl.uk.
+Errors are logged using [Sentry](https://sentry.io/libcrowds/), with new issues emailed to crowdsourcing@bl.uk.

 ## Version control